 Professor Michelle R. Scott’s teaching and research interests include 20th-century United States history, African American history, women’s history, black musical culture, and civil rights.
-She has published in Tennessee Women: Their Lives and Times, (University of Georgia Press, 2009) and is the author of Blues Empress in Black Chattanooga: Bessie Smith and the Emerging Urban South (University of Illinois Press, 2008).
-Professor Scott is currently working on a study of the origins and economic ramifications of a pivotal black vaudeville theater circuit in the 1920s and 30s.
-She is the recipient of an Andrew W. Mellon Foundation/Woodrow Wilson National Fellowship Foundation Career Enhancement Fellowship, an MHEC Henry C. Welcome Grant, and a Smithsonian Institution Senior Fellowship.
+Professor Scott is an affiliate full professor in the Africana Studies department, the Gender ,Women’s + Sexuality Studies department, and the Language, Literature, and Culture Doctoral Program.
 She mentors Historical Studies master’s and LLC doctoral students, particularly in women’s and African American history.
 Former students have gone on to graduate programs at institutions such as Georgia State University, American University, Morgan State University, and Ohio State University.
-Professor Scott is an affiliate associate professor in the Africana Studies Department, the Gender and Women’s Studies Program, and the Language, Literature, and Culture Doctoral Program.